-A few years later because she was so difficult to handle by myself and took up so much space in my very small garden, I brought her all the way back to the “Ginkgo Bonsai Centre” in Belgium to swap it or sell to my dear friend the owner/Bonsai artist Dany User!
+A few years later because she was so difficult to handle by myself and took up so much space in my very small garden, I brought her all the way back to the “Ginkgo Bonsai Centre” in Belgium to swap or sell Her to my dear friend the owner/Bonsai artist Dany User!
 Danny was kind enough to swap her with me for a mid-sized Juniperus itoigawa fresh from Japan.
-It hat a promising trunk with a large Shari and Jin (deadwood) and tons of new short unworked foliage all over the place.
-Later I took it for days with me to our record store that we then run in Rotterdam (Holland) and styled it in a few days on the counter there!
+It has a promising trunk with a large Shari and Jin (deadwood) and tons of new short unworked foliage all over the place.
+Later I took it for days with me to our record store we then run in Rotterdam (Holland) and styled it in a few days on the counter there!

 Below: Not much later I entered her in the famous “Noelanders Trophy” in Belgium where she earned a nomination! 🙏🤞👍

 Now looking back, it is funny how these Bonsai things can go?!